Water saving tips

 - Place a cistern displacement device in your toilet cistern to reduce the volume of water used in each flush.
 You can get one of these from your water provider.

 - Take a shorter shower.
-Shower can use anything between 6 and 45 litres per minute.
+Showers can use anything between 6 and 45 litres per minute.
+Consider getting an aerated shower head, which combines water and air, or inserting a regulator in your shower, which puts an upper limit on flow rates.

 - Always use full loads in your washing machine and dishwasher – this cuts out unnecessary washes in between.